YaourtB/GPS_plus/README.md

 cd ..
 ```
 (Optional) For training with geometry regulatization, install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for **chamfer_distance**.
 Otherwise, set *if_chamfer = False* in train.py.

+## Data Preparation

+You can download our captured THumanMV dataset from [OneDrive](https://docs.google.com/forms/d/e/1FAIpQLSexKlYfpUFcgnKM7EYoIFWi7P3J1InlHyTC82ehqka2hTiwmA/viewform?usp=dialog).
+We provide 15 sequences of human performance captured in 10-camera setting.
+In our experiments, we split 10 cameras into 3 work sets: (1,2,3,4) (4,5,6,7) (7,8,9,10).